vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

    - Run a one-off PostgreSQL job that ensures the `midpoint` database and role exist before midPoint starts
    - Enable the required PostgreSQL extensions (`pgcrypto`, `pg_trgm`) for midPoint
    - Install **Keycloak Operator** then create a **Keycloak** CR bound to CNPG
+     - Keycloak resources run in namespace `keycloak` (override via workflow input `NAMESPACE_KEYCLOAK`) so the operator can reconcile them.
    - Deploy **midPoint** bound to CNPG
    - Create a Kubernetes **Secret** with Azure Blob credentials (from repo secrets) for CNPG backups
    - Purge any existing WAL/archive blobs in the Azure `cnpg-backups/iam-db` prefix so CloudNativePG can bootstrap cleanly on reruns